 As stated above, goals should also incorporate the individual’s existing skills and strengths as this will facilitate the accomplishment of realistic goals.

 - Teaching method

-Assessing children and young people with autism allows professionals and parents to determine their learning preference, which will then inform the teaching method used.
-Many individuals with autism show strengths in visual processing and this is frequently their preferred learning style.
+Assessing autistic children and young people allows professionals and parents to determine their learning preference, which will then inform the teaching method used.
+Many autistic people show strengths in visual processing and this is frequently their preferred learning style.
 Skills will therefore be taught using visual systems, limiting the amount of instruction given.